 One downside of living in Rochester, however, is that residents on average have to contend with a long commute, spending on average 43.04 minutes every day commuting to work.

-In terms of college education, Rochester is nearly on par with the US average for all cities of 21.84%: 18.25% of adults 25 and older in Rochester have a bachelor's degree or advanced degree.
+The percentage of adults in Rochester who are college-educated is close to the national average for all communities of 21.84%: 18.25% of the adults in Rochester have a bachelor's degree or advanced degree.

 The per capita income in Rochester in 2022 was $31,228, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $124,912 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.